AlexisTessier/vibrato-bdd/README.md

 Work in progress...

+The module has not been written yet.

+I use a README as a guideline to write my specs.

 About
 -----

 A minimalist Behaviour Driven Development tool to test code both on server and on browser.
-You can write your specifications and tests, directly in javascript using a fluent API, based on Gherkin syntax.
+You can write your specifications and tests directly in javascript using a fluent API, based on Gherkin syntax.

 Why use Vibrato BDD and not some tools like Cucumber ?
 -----------------------------------------------------